 Evidence of the impact of online case management is also mixed.
 A study of Michigan's SNAP program found that the rollout of an online case management tool reduced program exit at recertification by 12 percent (representing almost 2 percentage points).
 The online tool allows participants to apply, renew, view the status of benefits, view correspondence from the state agency, and find their caseworker's contact information.
-Three other national studies, however, found no significant impact of online applications on overall SNAP participation.
-AB, H
+Four other national studies A,B,H,O and one Massachusetts study, however, found no significant impact of online applications on overall SNAP participation.